AlubJ/BactaTank-Classic/README.md

 ### Installation
 Installing BactaTank Classic is as simple as extracting the contents of the zip file to its own folder, and running the executable file.

+> [!NOTE]
+> Windows Defender may attempt to block BactaTank Classic from running, you can just allow it to run.
+BactaTank Classic does not do anything malicious, and since it is now open source, you can look through the code yourself and build it if you are worried.

 ### Game Extraction
 TtGames archive the game files into a proprietary format that uses a propreitary compression scheme.
 To unpack these game files [QuickBMS](https://aluigi.altervista.org/quickbms.htm) is needed with the [TtGames BMS script](https://aluigi.altervista.org/bms/ttgames.bms).